10 Best Safari Hats For The Bush

 What you wear on your head says a lot about you.
 I had my idea of what the perfect safari cap would look like, and I was set on finding the perfect fit.

-Why You Need A Safari Hat?
+Why You Need A Hat?

 Unlike safari clothes or safari boots, we would say everyone needs a hat when on safari.
 Especially in East Africa!
 Most people coming on safari are from more Northern climates away from the equator and are unaware of the sun’s damage around Africa.
 The sun near the center of the earth is intense and can leave you sunburned in a matter of minutes.